iifl-logo

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has in place adequate reporting systems in respect of financial performance, and reporting with respect to compliance of various statutory and regulatory matters.
-The operations of the Company are still not started.
+The Company has policies and procedures in place for ensuring proper and efficient conduct of its business, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and the timely preparation of reliable financial information.
+The Company has adopted accounting policies, which are in line with the Accounting Standards and the Act.
 The internal auditors of the Company had regularly conducted exhaustive internal audits pertaining to financial and compliance areas and their reports were placed before the Audit Committee for its review and recommendations.
-During the year the Company has initiated Internal Financial Controls (IFC) with RCM Creation and Testing of Design and Operating Effectiveness of controls.

 Total Income

-The total income of the Company for the financial year under review was INR [ 5.64] as against INR [9.82] Crores during the previous Financial Year ended on 31st March 2024.
+The total income of the Company for the financial year under review was INR [-5.79] Crores as against INR [5.64] Crores during the previous Financial Year ended on 31st March 2025.

 Profit before Tax